rfabbri/vpe/README.md

 # VPE: Vision Programming Environment

-VPE (Vision Programming Environment) is a monolithic superproject (a.k.a. monorepo) for tightly coupled projects based on [VXL](http://vxl.sourceforge.net) and [VXD](http://github.com/rfabbri/vxd).
+VPE (the Vision Programming Environment) is a monolithic superproject (a.k.a. monorepo) for tightly coupled projects based on [VXL](http://vxl.sourceforge.net) and [VXD](http://github.com/rfabbri/vxd).
 It bundles VXL, VXD and related utilities